How to spend a day in South Australia’s Deep Creek National Park

 If you choose to stay overnight you can relax under the stars at one of the five campgrounds dotted throughout the park, or enjoy a roof over your head at a rustic settlers’ cottage or modern nature-based holiday retreat.

-Kick off your day at Deep Creek Conservation Park by chasing waterfalls.
+Kick off your day at Deep Creek National Park by chasing waterfalls.
 Located about halfway in between the Tapanappa Lookout and the Trig Campground and picnic area there’s a waterfall that flows in winter and after rains, as well as a permanent waterhole.

 You can get to the waterfall from either the Tapanappa Lookout or Trig Campground.
 For this itinerary, we suggest taking the easier walk from the Trig Campground and picnic area on Tent Rock Road for a 4km, 2-hour return journey that’s a moderate hike.